RayenFares/ImageSteganographySystem/README.md

 ## Usage

+## Usage

-1- Run the GUI application: gui2.py
+1. Run the GUI application: `gui2.py`
-2- Register to create an account
+2. Register to create an account
-3- Login with your username and password
+3. Login with your username and password
-4- Choose the desired operation (encoding or decoding) from the main menu.
+4. Choose the desired operation (encoding or decoding) from the main menu.
-  For encoding:
+    - For encoding:
         a.
 Enter the secret message to hide.
         b.
 Provide an encryption key for message encryption.
         c.
 Select the cover image (the image in which you want to hide the message).
         d.
 Click the "Encode" button to generate the encoded image.
         e.
-The image is saved on your desktop labled 'encoded_image'
+The image is saved on your desktop labeled 'encoded_image'
         f.
-Share the encoded_image + the encryption key in a secure communication channel with the receiver For decoding:
+Share the `encoded_image` + the encryption key in a secure communication channel with the receiver
+    - For decoding:
         a.
-Select the encoded image (the image that contains the hidden message 'encoded_image').
+Select the encoded image (the image that contains the hidden message `encoded_image`).
         b.
 Enter the encryption key used during encoding.
         c.
 Click the "Decode" button to retrieve the hidden message.

 ## Acknowledgements